WRITE A REVIEW

 Hair: Blond, Other, Other

 Tried this in shades 001 and 002.
 It smells like their big mascara, like roses, which l like.
 001 is pink-toned, 002 is yellow toned.
 Both work on my NC20 skin.
 They are great for getting rid of fine lines at the corner of the eyes, brightening around the eyes and good at eliminating greeny veins.
 001 l found more highlighting than 002.
 This is to do with undertones, although as a concealer 002's base is more natural.
 The only annoying thing is that l have crazily dark circles that they couldn't cover.
 I applied them last, after powder, and they pulled off my heavy duty MAC studio finish.
 Not great for layering.
 I had to go back in with my MAC.
+I prefer this to Touche Eclat as it's slightly better at concealing.

 on 9/7/2014 3:25:00 PM